 The American College of Surgeons (ACS)/Pfizer Surgical Volunteerism and Humanitarian Awards recognize and celebrate ACS Fellows and members whose altruism, vision, leadership and dedication provide models to emulate and whose contributions have made a lasting difference.
 We are grateful to the philosophical and financial support for these awards provided by Pfizer, Inc., and in the past, the Pfizer Medical Humanities Initiative.

-The ACS/Pfizer Surgical Volunteerism Award—offered in four potential categories each year—is given in recognition of those surgeons who are committed to giving back to society by making significant contributions to surgical care through organized volunteer activities.
+The ACS/Pfizer Surgical Volunteerism Award—offered in five potential categories each year—is given in recognition of those surgeons who are committed to giving back to society by making significant contributions to surgical care through organized volunteer activities.
 The awards for domestic, international, and military outreach are intended for ACS Fellows and members in active surgical practice whose volunteerism activities go above and beyond the usual professional commitments, or retired Fellows who have been involved in volunteerism during their active practice and into retirement.
 ACS members who have been involved in significant surgical volunteer activities during their postgraduate surgical training are eligible for the resident award.
+The academic award is for surgeons who are committed to giving back to society by making significant contributions to surgical care through organized educational activities.
 Surgeons of all specialties are eligible for each of these awards.

 For the purposes of these awards, "volunteerism" is defined as professional work in which one’s time or talents are donated for charitable clinical, educational, or other worthwhile activities related to surgery.
 Volunteerism in this case does not refer to uncompensated care provided as a matter of necessity in most practices.
 Instead, volunteerism should be characterized by the prospective, planned surgical care to underserved patients with no anticipation of reimbursement or economic gains.
 The Military category of this award is intended to recognize active-duty Fellows who have performed volunteer and/or humanitarian activities beyond the course of assigned military duties.